Govt open to 'some tinkering' in capital gains tax regime: Revenue Secy | Business

 Govt open to 'some tinkering' in capital gains tax regime: Revenue Secy

-The government is open to some tinkering in the varied rates and holding period for computation of capital gains tax on shares, debt and immovable property, in a bid to make it simple, Revenue Secretary Tarun Bajaj said on Wednesday.Under the Income Tax Act, gains from sale of capital assets, both movable and immovable, are subject to capital gains tax.
+The government is open to some tinkering in the varied rates and holding period for computation of capital gains tax on shares, debt and immovable property, in a bid to make it simple, Revenue Secretary Tarun Bajaj said on Wednesday.In the current fiscal, the revenues from capital gains tax is expected to jump 10-fold to about Rs 80,000 crore.Under the Income Tax Act, gains from sale of capital assets, both movable and immovable, are subject to capital gains tax.

 - Country: